Restore a deleted Office 365 Group

 If you haven't already, open a Windows PowerShell window on your computer (it doesn't matter if it's a normal Windows PowerShell window, or one you opened by selecting Run as administrator).

 Run the following commands.
 Press Enter after each command.

-In the Sign in to your Account screen that opens, enter your Office 365 admin account and password to connect you to your service, and click Sign in.
+On the Sign in to your Account screen that opens, enter your admin account and password to connect you to your service, and select Sign in.

 - Run this command to display all soft-deleted Office 365 groups in your organization that are still within the 30 day retention period:

 Take note of the object ID of the group, or groups, you want to restore.
 If you don't see the group you're looking for on this list then it has likely been purged permanently.

 If a new group has been created with the same alias or SMTP address as your deleted group, you will have to delete that new group before you'll be able to restore your deleted group.

 To restore that group run this command:

 - This process usually takes just a few minutes but in a few rare cases it can take as long as 24 hours to completely restore.
 To verify that the group has been successfully restored, run this command in PowerShell: